tabatkins/railroad-diagrams/README.md

 * The font-sizes are hard-coded right now, and the font handling in general is very dumb - I'm just guessing at some metrics that are probably "good enough" rather than measuring things properly.
 * I'd like to allow plain strings as children, and automatically upgrade them into Terminal objects.
-* Either build the styling into the objects, or do something else to make the diagram be at least *usable* without the default CSS.